Hi folks! I want to talk about a touchy subject in the whole food, keto + paleo community. CALORIES!

 Theoretically, your NEAT would organically increase as your calorie intake does… but that’s not always the case.
 Point is, if you move more, even if it’s just fidgeting a lot, you burn more.
 Pretty basic right.

 What You Eat Matters

-While yes, there are folks that for science, have lived off of 1800 calories of Twinkies for a month to prove that even eating garbage, a calorie deficit will result in weight loss and improvement in health markers….
-One: GROSS.
-Two: I doubt that said scientist disclosed things like energy levels, digestive discomfort (read: diarrhea), sleep and other important marker of health.
+While yes, there are folks that for science, have lived off of 1800 calories of Twinkies for a month to prove that even eating garbage, a calorie deficit will result in weight loss… One: GROSS.
+Two: I doubt that said scientist disclosed things like energy levels, digestive discomfort (read: diarrhea), sleep and other important markers of health.